thelucre/log-deprecated-notices/readme.txt

 These are the various things on the @todo:

- * Finish internationalization.
- * Menu bubble letting you know you have notices you haven't looked at yet.
  * Plugin identification.
-Also, an unobstrusive notice on plugins page next to said plugin.
+Also, an unobstrusive note on plugins page next to said plugins.
  * Perhaps the ability to auto-purge the log.
  * Ability to filter on version number, type of functionality that is deprecated, file or plugin in which the deprecated functionality is used, etc.
  * Ability to mute a specific notice, such as one that is known.